tiptonspiderj/Unit-Conversions/README.md

 ### Installing for Windows

-You can make a clone of this repository and then extract all of the files into one folder.
+You can make a clone of this repository and then extract all the files into one folder.
 From there, simply click on the "index.html" file and open it with your favorite web browser.

 ### Dependencies